A Class of Models for Large Zero-inflated Spatial Data: Simulation Study

-We compare the PICAR-Z method against fixed rank kriging \citep{sengupta2013hierarchical, cressie2008fixed} as well as the `gold standard' reparameterization approach \citep{christensen2002bayesian}.
+We compare the PICAR-Z method against the low-rank (bisquare) approach \citep{sengupta2013hierarchical, cressie2008fixed} as well as the `reparameterized' approach \citep{christensen2002bayesian}.
 Due to computational constraints, we elected to use the approach from \citet{christensen2002bayesian} over the full spatial hierarchical two-part model from Section \ref{SubSec:Two-PartGeneral}.
-The reparameterization approach is, by design, a computationally efficient method for modeling latent spatial random processes as it improves mixing in the MCMC algorithm by considerably reducing the correlation in the spatial random effects.
-For the `gold standard' approach, we assume that the class of covariance function (Mat\'ern) and the smoothness parameter ($\nu=0.5$) are known a priori, which may not necessarily be the case in other scenarios.
+The `reparameterized' approach is, by design, a computationally efficient method for modeling latent spatial random processes as it improves mixing in the MCMC algorithm by considerably reducing the correlation in the spatial random effects.
+This method preserves the rank of the spatial random effects and improves mixing in the MCMC algorithm by considerably reducing the correlation in the spatial random effects.
+For the `reparameterized' approach, we assume that the class of covariance function (Mat\'ern) and the smoothness parameter ($\nu=0.5$) are known a priori, which may not necessarily be the case in other scenarios.
 Additional details for the competing approaches are provided in the supplement.

 We provide the following validation metrics averaged over all samples in the simulation study: (1) out-of-sample root mean squared prediction error (rmspe total) for all observations; (2) area under the receiver operating characteristic curve (AUC) for the zero-valued observations; and (3) rmspe for the non-zero-valued observations (rmspe positive).
 The AUC is used to assess how well each approach classifies zero-valued observations in a binary classification setting.
 The out-of-sample root mean squared prediction error (rmspe) is $\mbox{rmspe}=\sqrt{\frac{1}{n_{CV}}\sum_{i=1}^{n_{CV}}(Y^{*}_{i}-\hat{Y}^{*}_{i})^{2}}$, where $n_{CV}=400$, $Y^{*}_{i}$'s denote the i-th value in the validation sample, and $\hat{Y}^{*}_{i}$'s are the predicted values at the $i$-th location.
 In addition, we compare the computational walltimes to draw $150,000$ samples from the respective posterior distributions via MCMC.
 We asses convergence of the Markov chains using the batch means standard errors.
 The computation times are based on a single 2.4 GHz Intel Xeon Gold 6240R processor.
 All the code was run on the George Mason University Office of Research Computing (ORC) HOPPER high-performance computing infrastructure.